 As a starting point, you should use an autostart injection current similar to your maximum phase current, an Autostart Max RPM about 5-10% of the running motor RPM, and a Spinup time anywhere from 0.3 to 1.5 seconds depending on how easily the motor can propel the bike up to speed.
-On bikes that you pedal assist to help start, then a short 0.2-0.3 second ramps will often work best, while a much longer ramp is required if you need to get going with zero pedal input.
+On bikes that you pedal assist to help start, then a short 0.2-0.3 second ramp will often work best, while a much longer ramp is required if you need to get going with zero pedal input.

 If the autostart ramp is too aggressive or the Autostart Max RPM is too low, then on hitting the throttle you will feel the motor repeatedly trying to start again and again.
-As well, you may also generate fault such as instantaneous phase over current error.
-If you are getting phase over-current fault errors during the sensorless start, then you may need to increase the current regulator bandwidth and/or the PLL bandwidth parameters.
+You may also generate faults such as instantaneous phase over-current error.
+If you are getting phase over-current faults during the sensorless start, then you will usually need to increase the current regulator bandwidth and/or the PLL bandwidth parameters.

 Feedback Bandwidth Tuning

 Current Regulator Bandwidth 1000 rads

-PLL Bandwidth 0.50 rads
+PLL Bandwidth 1.00 rads